Español

 For medical questions, we encourage you to review our information with your doctor.

-After a woman is diagnosed with endometrial cancer, doctors will try to figure out if it has spread and, if so, how far.
+After being diagnosed with endometrial cancer, doctors will try to figure out if it has spread and, if so, how far.
 This process is called staging.
-The stage of a cancer describes the amount of cancer in the body.
-It helps determine how serious the cancer is and how best to treat it.
+The stage of a cancer describes how much and where cancer is in the body.
+Knowing how advanced the cancer is helps determine how best to treat it.
 The stage is one of the most important factors in deciding how to treat the cancer and determining how successful the treatment might be.

 Endometrial cancer stages range from stage I (1) through IV (4).
 As a rule, the lower the number, the less the cancer has spread.
 A higher number, such as stage IV, means cancer has spread to other parts of the body.
 And within a stage, an earlier letter means a lower stage.
 Although each person’s cancer is unique, cancers with similar stages tend to have a similar outlook and are often treated in much the same way.

-The 2 systems used for staging endometrial cancer, the FIGO (International Federation of Gynecology and Obstetrics) system and the American Joint Committee on Cancer TNM staging system are basically the same.
+The 2 systems used for staging endometrial cancer are the FIGO (International Federation of Gynecology and Obstetrics) system and the American Joint Committee on Cancer TNM staging system.

 They both stage (classify) this cancer based on 3 factors:

 The staging system in the table below uses the pathologic stage.
-It's found by examining tissue removed during an operation.
+It's determined by examining tissue removed during an operation.
 This is also known as surgical staging.
 Sometimes, if surgery isn't possible right away, the cancer will be given a clinical stage instead.
-This is based on the results of a physical exam, biopsy, and imaging tests done before surgery.
+The clinical stage is based on the results of a physical exam, biopsy, and imaging tests done before surgery.
 For more details, see Cancer Staging.

 Endometrial cancer staging can be complex, so ask your doctor to explain it to you in a way you understand.